uploadcare/uploadcare-rails-example/README.md

 ### Webhooks

 The `webhooks` section represents CRUD(create, read, update, delete) operations for Uploadcare webhooks.
+Remember, to manage webhooks, your account must have this feature enabled.
+It means that your UPLOADCARE_PUBLIC_KEY and UPLOADCARE_SECRET_KEY (not demo keys) must be specified in `config/initializers/uploadcare.rb`.
+This feature is only available for paid accounts.

 The menu button `Webhooks` points to the webhooks list page.
 Each list item has `edit/delete` actions and minimal info about a webhook.